 Assigned fund balance - amounts that are constrained by the Twelfth Judicial District Indigent Defender Fund's intent that they will be used for specific purpose.

 Unassigned fund balance - all other amounts not included in the other spendable classifications

 NOTE 2 - CASH AND CASH EQUIVALENTS

-At year end, June 30, 2020, the cash consisted of deposits with banks, with a book value of \$143.274.
-These deposits are stated at cost, which approximates market and are on deposit at federally insured banks.
+At year end, June 30, 2023, the cash consisted of deposits with banks, with a book value of \$284,411.